-[\(\) Note that credits for BIOL 222, a general genetics course, are to be split evenly between Zoology and Botany categories.]
+[ Credits for BIOL 222, a general genetics course, are to be split evenly between Zoology and Botany categories.]

-e.
-Botany: Courses in general botany, plant anatomy, plant genetics, plant morphology, plant physiology, or plant taxonomy and other botany courses (9 semester hours).
+D. Botany (minimum 9 semester hours): Courses in general botany, plant anatomy, plant genetics, plant morphology, plant physiology, or plant taxonomy and other botany courses.
 Course descriptions are required.
-Only one of the following courses - dendrology, silvics, or silviculture - is accepted.
-At least one course must be primarily concerned with plant taxonomy or identification (this course must be taken at a college/university and cannot be substituted by another course or experience).
+Dendrology and silvics are accepted.
+Partial course credit may be allowed for silviculture if content related to dendrology and or/silvics is included.
+At least one course (≥2 semester hours) or the equivalent must be primarily concerned with plant taxonomy or identification.
 Credits in general genetics and general biology should be split evenly between the Zoology and Botany categories.

+, .

 FOR 203 - Dendrology 3

 Botany Selection 3

 BIOL 110 - Basic Concepts and Biodiversity 2

 BIOL 240W - Function and Development Organisms 2

 Total 10

-2. Physical Sciences: Nine (9) semester hours in physical sciences such as chemistry, physics, geology, or soils, with at least two disciplines represented.
+E. Physical Sciences (minimum 9 semester hours): Includes courses in chemistry, physics, geology, or soils, with at least two disciplines represented.

 CHEM 110 - Chemical Principles 3

 CHEM 111 - Experimental Chemistry 1

 CHEM 202 - Organic Chemistry 3

 PHYS 250 - Introductory Physics 4

 SOILS 101 - Introduction to Soils 3

-Total 14
+Tot al 14

-- 3. Quantitative Sciences: Nine (9) semester hours in quantitative sciences that must include: - a.
-Basic Statistics: A course in basic statistics (3 semester hours).
+F. Basic Statistics (minimum 3 semester hours): A course in basic statistics.
 Course descriptions are required.

-STAT 240 - Introduction to Biometry

-FOR 350 - Forest Ecosystem Monitoring and Data Analysis
+STAT 200, 240, or 250 3-4 FOR 350 - Forest Ecosystem Monitoring and Data Analysis 3 Total 6-7

-Total

-b.
-Quantitative Sciences: Courses in calculus, biometry, advanced algebra, systems analysis, mathematical modeling, sampling, computer science, or other quantitative science.
+G. Quantitative Sciences (minimum 6 semester hours): Courses in calculus, biometry, college algebra, advanced algebra, trigonometry, systems analysis, mathematical modeling, sampling, computer science, or other quantitative science.
 Course descriptions are required.
-Elementary algebra, introductory algebra, algebra, introductory GIS, and introductory personal computing courses do not count in this category.
-(6 semester hours)
+Elementary algebra, remedial algebra, and introductory personal computing courses do not count in this category.